Sarvar5734/WaitDontGo/replit.md

 ## Overview

 Alt3r is a specialized Telegram dating bot designed for neurodivergent individuals.
 Its main purpose is to facilitate meaningful connections by providing comprehensive trait matching, AI assistance, and bilingual support (English/Russian).
-The bot features a complete user registration system, profile browsing, matching algorithms, and AI-powered support to keep users engaged.
+The bot features a complete user registration system, profile browsing, matching algorithms, AI-powered support, and now includes integrated payment functionality for project support.
 It aims to connect users sharing similar neurodivergent experiences, including ADHD, autism, anxiety, depression, and other neurological differences.

 ## User Preferences